schmelling/schmelling.github.io/_posts/2016-02-25-advanced-ctrl-f.md

 Ever wanted to search for a word in a text and want to include some variances or variability?
 Regular Expressions or advanced Ctrl-F, as I like to call it, is the answer.

-Around two weeks ago the (DIB lab)[http://ivory.idyll.org/lab/] hosted another of their great (training)[http://dib-training.readthedocs.org/en/pub/] sessions.
+Around two weeks ago the [DIB lab](http://ivory.idyll.org/lab/) hosted another of their great [training](http://dib-training.readthedocs.org/en/pub/) sessions.
 These training sessions are usually broadcasted via Google Hangout and are also later available on-demand on Youtube.
 This is such an awesome feature as some people, including me, have sometimes problems to follow at the same time due to different time zones.

-This (half-day workshop)[http://dib-training.readthedocs.org/en/pub/2016-02-17-regular-expressions-python.html], lead by (Tiffany Timbers)[https://twitter.com/tiffanytimbers], was about regular expressions and how to use it in Python.
+This [half-day workshop](http://dib-training.readthedocs.org/en/pub/2016-02-17-regular-expressions-python.html), lead by [Tiffany Timbers](ttps://twitter.com/tiffanytimbers), was about regular expressions and how to use it in Python.

 I have to admit I never knowingly used regular expressions before and I feel like I